 With that being said, we may see Mackie in the future for a special episode?
 With Mackie departing the TARDIS for good, this leaves a space for someone else to jump in her shoes.
 Who will join Whittaker in the iconic blue box for Season 11?
 Many fans have been calling for a male companion to travel with the show's first female Doctor, and some familiar names like Captain Jack Harkness have cropped up.

 Following on from this, it has now been reported that Whittaker will in fact be joined by a male companion for Season 11.
 A rumour has emerged by The Mirror that former soap star, Bradley Walsh, will take on that important role of accompanying the Doctor.
 However, the BBC and Walsh himself are yet to comment, meaning, this still remains a rumour.
 But, fans are surprisingly happy if it turns out to be true.

 At this stage, the BBC are yet to comment or announce as to who will be the next companion, however, fans are hoping for some eye-candy to jump on-board.

 The Smaller Details

-With no more information currently revealed about this series, there's a few other things fans have been thinking about.
+With no more information currently revealed about Season 11, there's a few other things fans have been thinking about.
 Will the TARDIS interior change?
 This is highly likely due to the fact when a new showrunner takes on the job, they want everything to look brand new and fresh.
 When Russell T Davies left the show, a brand new and unique TARDIS interior was introduced, fitting Matt Smith's Doctor incredibly well.